 Somewhat like last year's competition, the possibility of drug testing at this competition (albeit of the voluntary type) wavered between yes and no almost up until meet time.
 Yes, Bill Jamieson would be there to run the IPF approved drug control test for those athletes who wanted to get world records; No he would not; Yes, Mauro Di Pasquale would take his place; No, he would not; Yes he would, but only for one day.
 Finally Vic Mercer appointed two Americans to handle the testing, Jan Todd and Nate Foster.
-Now those appointments are under protest by the Executive Committee of the USPF.95
+Now those appointments are under protest by the Executive Committee of the USPF.

-Fifteen women broke world records at that meet, but only four agreed to be tested.96 I was one of them, deadlifting 473.75 pounds in the 148 pound class, and it was my last meet with the USPF as a lifter.97 At the USPFWC meeting following the Chicago Nationals, I was again elected to serve as head of the USPFWC.
+Fifteen women broke world records at that meet, but only four agreed to be tested.
+I was one of them, deadlifting 473.75 pounds in the 148 pound class, and it was my last meet with the USPF as a lifter.
+At the USPFWC meeting following the Chicago Nationals, I was again elected to serve as head of the USPFWC.
 However, I was coming to the realization that my effectiveness as an advocate for testing on the national scene was diminishing as the pro-drug faction, which now included a number of the top anti-testing women lifters, was gaining in strength under Cotter's leadership.

-At the National Committee meeting that summer, sensitive to the polarization I now created on the national scene, I asked Judy Gedney to present the resolution requesting that IOC-type drug testing be done in all National Championships beginning in 1984.98 I then moved to separate the men's and women's votes in the hopes that perhaps we could get the women's testing passed.
-This time the strategy worked and after a heated debate it was agreed that the USPF would pay for full (required) IPF testing at the women's nationals in 1984-but not at the men's.99 However, the USPF National Committee did pass my request for voluntary testing at the 1984 Men's Nationals for those men who wished to set official world records.100 attract lifters to yet another new federation-the American Powerlifting Federation.
-The APF had been announced with a full page ad in the January 1983 issue of Powerlifting USA, following the IPF's decision about the testing of world records.102 "Don't be dictated to- Lift the way you want to lift," read the ad.
-"Don't want testing?
-We won't have any."
-As Ernie Frantz then went on to explain in the ad, "We want to run our own organization the way we, the lifters see fit ...
-There are more powerlifters in the US than any other country in the world, yet we are dictated to by a small minority of foreign lifters.
-The AMPF/APF will bring the power back where it belongs-to you, the American lifter."103 Powerlifting USA columnist Ken Leistner claimed that "almost every top lifter [is] ready to abandon the IPF if this ruling stands."104
+At the National Committee meeting that summer, sensitive to the polarization I now created on the national scene, I asked Judy Gedney to present the resolution requesting that IOC-type drug testing be done in all National Championships beginning in 1984.
+I then moved to separate the men's and women's votes in the hopes that perhaps we could get the women's testing passed.
+This time the strategy worked and after a heated debate it was agreed that the USPF would pay for full (required) IPF testing at the women's nationals in 1984-but not at the men's.
+However, the USPF National Committee did pass my request for voluntary testing at the 1984 Men's Nationals for those men who wished to set official world records.

 In November, at the 1983 World Powerlifting Championships in Gothenburg, Sweden, the IPF Congress was clearly angry that the USPF had still not agreed to test their men.
-And so, to force the issue, they passed a new rule requiring all federations who sent lifters to the IPF World Championships to have an IOCtype testing program at their national championships.101
+And so, to force the issue, they passed a new rule requiring all federations who sent lifters to the IPF World Championships to have an IOC-type testing program at their national championships.